Image-Plane Geometric Decoding for View-Invariant Indoor Scene Reconstruction

 (3) Extensive experiments on ScanNet V2 demonstrate IPDRecon's effectiveness, achieving $79.7\%$ Precision and $0.722$ F-score.
 Our method significantly reduces reconstruction artifacts in sparse viewpoint scenarios while achieving superior view-invariance, providing a practical solution for real-world indoor scene reconstruction.

-The paper is organized as follows: Section II surveys recent methodologies in indoor three-dimensional reconstruction.
-Section III elaborates on the implementation details of IPDRecon.
-Section IV presents our experimental protocols and results analysis.
-Section V concludes with a summary and prospects for future work.
+The paper is organized as follows: Section 2 surveys recent methodologies in indoor 3D reconstruction.
+Section 3 elaborates on the implementation details of IPDRecon.
+Section 4 presents our experimental protocols and results analysis.
+Section 5 concludes with a summary and prospects for future work.